 As this first one may -hopefully- come as no surprise to you, sending email campaigns without an opt-in, will definitely not grow your engagement.
 The way to go about e-mail acquisition is by using an active opt-in.
 So, let your users click the empty box next to a call to action (CTA) like “Allow us to update you via our newsletter.”
 Even better would be a double opt-in, to comply with GDPR requirements.
 A passive opt-in (where the box is already checked), is no longer allowed due to the GDPR.
-But that shouldn't be a problem to marketers as an active opt-in leads to more engaging recipients and higher deliverability.
+But that shouldn't be a problem for marketers as an active opt-in leads to more engaging recipients and higher deliverability.

 When you’ve received an opt-in, the right follow-up is recommended to prevent a change of mind.
-Consumers may sometimes not be fully aware that they’ve subscribed for a newsletter.
+Consumers may sometimes not be fully aware that they’ve subscribed to a newsletter.
 Rather than surprising them (in a negative way) by instantly sending a newsletter, you can gain goodwill by announcing when and how often you will be sending newsletters via email.
 Even better is to give new subscribers the option to select which topics they’re interested in.
 So instead of sending all your marketing messages to all contacts, limit your communications to those topics your receiver has shown an interest in.

 When it comes to the content of your email, our advice is not to limit the content solely to images.
 Mail providers scan emails on spam.
 If the mail contains too many images, the provider can’t scan the content.
-Therefore, the mail will be labelled as riskier, as a result the email may not reach your receiver’s inbox.
+Therefore, the mail will be labeled as riskier, as a result, the email may not reach your receiver’s inbox.
 Also, mailbox providers often only preview the text, so make sure your message is covered by words.
-The best results are achieved when using mostly text, few call to actions (2-5) and a message that holds value to the receiver.
+The best results are achieved when using mostly text, few call to actions (2-5), and a message that holds value to the receiver.